couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-admin/xdcr.markdown

 enabling the XDCR encryption option, providing the destination cluster's certificate, and then replicating.

 <div class="notebox"><p>Note</p>
 <p>The certificate is an internal self-signed certificate used by SSL to initiate secure sessions.
+XDCR data encryption is supported only with Couchbase self-signed certificates.
+It does not support importing your own certificate files nor does it support signed certificates from a Certificate Authority (CA).
 </p></div>